freeCodeCamp/freeCodeCamp/guide/english/python/functions/index.md

 # result = 4
 ```

-However, it is not possible to pass a keyword argument before a non-keyword one
+However, it is not possible to pass a keyword argument before a non-keyword one.

 ```Python
 result = sum(3, b=2)